 This is an exciting opportunity to learn from leading experts in the field and to help shape the future of water resource planning and protection in McHenry County.

-If you can’t attend the kick-off meeting, you are still invited to attend any of the other Task Force meetings.
+If you have not been able to attend a meeting yet, you are still welcome to attend any of the upcoming Task Force meetings.
 Check below for meeting dates, topics and speakers.

 We look forward to seeing you there!!!